trevortombe/covidgraphs/README.md

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 73,207/day over the past week and 84,821/day the week prior.
+Our 7-day average pace of giving shots: 83,185/day over the past week and 84,885/day the week prior.

-We’re now 87% below our June 30 peak average of 542,779.
+We’re now 85% below our June 30 peak average of 542,779.

-On pace for 75%+ age 12+ fully vaxxed by January 5
+On pace for 75%+ age 12+ fully vaxxed by December 27

-There are now 7.4 million doses in inventory waiting for arms
+There are now 7.3 million doses in inventory waiting for arms

 ![](Plots/pace_national.png)